Exploring the MBTI and Myers Briggs Personality Types and applications | Personality Pathways

 Attitude or Orientation: Introverted (I) and Extraverted (E)

 ENFP shows its dominant face to the outside world.
 What you see is what you get.
 Like INFP the primary function this type shows to the outside world is a Perceiving function (N - Intuition) so P is the fourth letter for this type's 4 letter code indicating their outside world perspective.
 But unlike INFP, the extraverted Intuition is also this type's dominant mental function.
-So ENFP is a Perceiving type - both in terms of the outside world perspective and its dominant mental function.
+So ENFP is a Perceiving Type - both in terms of the outside world perspective and its dominant mental function.
 The hidden letters S and T are employed in a manner similar to an INFP; however the influence of extraverted Thinking is likely to be a more apparent to others and may be more consciously exercised by an ENFP (whereas in INFP it is more subtle and hidden to the INFP).

 But wait there's more.
 That tiniest letter in its attitude (this would be the extraverted T for the INFP and the introverted S for the ENFP) really isn't the most buried and least conscious/least developed of all.
 It is that fourth function in the same attitude of the dominant function that is the true blind spot and achilles heal of the type.
 This would be introverted Thinking for the INFP and extraverted Sensing for the ENFP.
 Each of these are the true polar opposites of their dominant function in their attitude.
 Examples.